 I am happy to share with you the Relationship area in my home, so you can see, that even in a space that wants desperately to be updated, the Feng Shui can support you in your relationship.
-You don’t have to have the perfect home, for the space to be fully functional and supportive--which is oh so much better than “perfect.
+You don’t have to have the perfect home, for the space to be fully functional and supportive, to simplify important areas of your life - which is oh so much better than “perfect.

 Feng Shui is powerful when it is used intentionally.
 When you know why you are choosing the colors you choose--when you know they are inherently supportive--then every time you look at the space, you are reminded of all the support that constantly surrounds you, that will hold your relationship in trust.

 On this momentous day in my life, I wish for you all of the support you deserve in your loving relationships.

 And if you find that lacking, or feel your home is not supporting you in your life, be in touch.
 I am so thankful that I do what I do and I can help people just like you create spaces that provide a firm foundation in life.

 Also, if you’re in the market for a new home, that is the best time to work with me!
 The work we do together, to ensure the space you find supports you in all aspects of life, is work that will reverberate in your existence for decades to come.